daguiam/daguiam.github.io/_drafts/about.md

 You don't know everything.
 Mistakes will be made and you will only get so far by shutting yourself off from other people.
 Share your data, share your methods, share your codes.

+> "if I have seen further, it is by standing on the shoulders of giants.", [Isaac Newton](http://digitallibrary.hsp.org/index.php/Detail/Object/Show/object_id/9285)

+If you care to know more: [LinkedIn](https://www.linkedin.com/in/diogoaguiam/), [Twitter](https://twitter.com/diogoaguiam), [ResearchGate](https://www.researchgate.net/profile/Diogo_Aguiam)

 ---